Somervell County, Texas: County established

 Somervell County got its first courthouse in Glen Rose in 1882, but the courthouse and all county records burned in 1893.

 The second and current courthouse was built in 1894 by architect John McCormick.
 The roof and clock tower were damaged in the 1902 Glen Rose tornado.
 County funds at the time limited the repair, which eliminated the clock tower.
 In 1986, work was done to restore the structure to its original design.

 Glen Rose Collegiate Institute, or Glen Rose College, operated as a private, faith-based educational facility from 1889 to 1910.
 Educational competition from the public-school system caused enrollment to taper off until the institution was shut down.

 Under the New Deal Works Progress Administration (WPA), Glen Rose built a new water and sewage system in the 1930s, as well as school buildings, a canning plant, and low-water dams.

-The Comanche Peak Nuclear Power Plant went online in the mid 1970s and employs over 1,000 people.
+The Comanche Peak Nuclear Power Plant went online in the mid-1970s and employs over 1,000 people.
 Squaw Creek Reservoir, which provides cooling water for the power plant, also has become a popular recreation site.

 Dinosaurs

 The tragic Paluxy River flood in 1908 uncovered three-toed prints from the Cretaceous period, possibly Acrocanthosaurus, and were discovered by high school student George Adams in the limestone river bed.
 The teenager relayed the discovery to his principal, Robert McDonald.
-Adams later ended up selling self-manufactured fake "giant man tracks" to tourists sometime during the 1930s, sparking a debate about whether or not humans existed alongside dinosaurs.
+Adams later ended up selling self-manufactured fake "giant man tracks" to tourists sometime during the 1930s, sparking a debate about whether humans existed alongside dinosaurs.
 In 1934, resident Charlie Moss discovered footprints of four-toed sauropods.
 Resident Jim Ryals dug out the actual dinosaur prints and sold them to tourists.
 Paleontologist Roland T. Bird of the American Museum of Natural History in New York City spotted the Adams "giant man tracks" in a tourist shop in Gallup, New Mexico, and, while recognizing them as fakes, was still intrigued enough to travel to Somervell County to see the Glen Rose area for himself.
 Bird's visit resulted in a 2-year WPA project to uncover the dinosaur prints.
 The American Museum of Natural History, the University of Texas at Austin, the Smithsonian Institution, and several local museums retain samples of what are said to be the best-preserved tracks in the United States.

 The land along the Paluxy River for Dinosaur Valley State Park was purchased by the State of Texas in 1968, and the park opened to the public in 1972.